-Paper 1 Theory 40% 100 marks Paper 2 Practical Document Production, Data Manipulation and Presentations 30% 80 marks 2 hours Examination 2 hours 30 minutes Examination Questions will be based on sections 1-21 of the subject content.
+the details of which can be found in the table below.
+Paper 1 Theory 40% Paper 2 Practical Document 100 marks Production, Data Manipulation and Presentations 30% 80 marks 2 hours Examination 2 hours 30 minutes Examination Questions will be based on sections 1-21 of the subject content.
 All questions are compulsory Externally assessed This test assesses the practical skills needed to use the applications covered in sections 17, 18 and 19 of the subject content.
-Candidates must demonstrate the practical skills relevant to sections 11-16 All tasks are compulsory Externally assessed Pa aper 3 Practical Data Analysis and W /ebsite Authoring 30% (80 marks) 2 hours 30 minutes Examination This test assesses the practical skills needed to use the applications covered in sections 20 and 21 of the subject content.
-Candidates must demonstrate the practical skills relevant to sections 11-16.
+Candidates must demonstrate the practical skills relevant to sections 11-16 All tasks are compulsory Externally assessed Pa aper 3 Practical Data Analysis and W Vebsite Authoring 30% (80 marks) This test assesses the practical skills needed to use the applications covered 2 hours 30 minutes in sections 20 and 21 of the subject Examination content.
+Candidates must demonstrate LAGITITIACION the practical skills relevant to sections 11-16.
 All tasks are compulsory Externally assessed